gdcutting/nwdataconsulting_website/content/posts/openai-model-performance-degrading.md

 But serious questions are already emerging about the long-term trajectory of the company and its flagship chat models.
 User data from May and June showed a [ten percent drop in user base from month to month](https://arstechnica.com/tech-policy/2023/07/chatgpts-user-base-shrank-after-openai-censored-harmful-responses/).
 There is speculation that this drop is due to the end of the spring college term, and speaks to the fact that a significant portion of the ChatGPT user base is college students using the tool for research (and to cheat, though some argue that teachers should [use ChatGPT as a tool to work with rather than against](https://www.nytimes.com/2023/01/12/technology/chatgpt-schools-teachers.html)).

-Related to this drop in user base is another, perhaps more concerning, set of question related to the performance of the newer versions of the ChatGPT models.
-In the last couple of weeks there has been a lot of good reporting which appears to confirm a phonemenon that users had already been reporting: that the performance of the newer versions of the model is actually worse than the previous versions.
+Related to this drop in user base is another, perhaps more concerning, set of questions related to the performance of the newer versions of the ChatGPT models.
+In the last couple of weeks there has been a lot of good reporting which appears to confirm a phonemenon that users had already been reporting: that the performance of the newer versions of the models is actually worse than the previous versions.
+This includes comparisons between various versions of GPT3.5 and between versions of GPT3.5 and GPT4.

 ### New Research Paper Quantifies Performance Changes